bytemare/dbmon/README.md

 ## Testing

 The platform is _functional_.
 To see it live, you must first run a cluster, see instructions here : https://www.cockroachlabs.com/docs/stable/start-a-local-cluster-in-docker.html

-If you changed the port number used id the instructions, please adapt it in the server test program : Test/server/dbmon.go Run the server :
+_NB: If you changed the port number used id the instructions, please adapt it in the server test program : Test/server/dbmon.go_

+Run the server :

     $ go run Tests/server/dbmon.go